2 Broke Girls: Reception

 Emily Nussbaum of The New Yorker wrote that while the way the supporting characters are written is "so racist it is less offensive than baffling", she noted that the show has "so much potential", and compared it favorably to Cummings' other show Whitney.
 Positive reviews such as one from Entertainment Weekly focused on the "potential" that the series has based on the acting and chemistry between Dennings and Behrs.
 The series also received a B+ from The Boston Globe TV critic Matthew Gilbert, who was impressed with the casting and production: "The actresses – especially the Gwen Stefani-esque Dennings – transcend their types, and the pop-savvy humor has spirit thanks to producer Michael Patrick King from Sex and the City.
 After the forced opening minutes, it's the best multi-cam-com of the season."
 Writing weekly reviews of the series, The A.V.
 Club editor Emily VanDerWerff hoped that the series would improve but ultimately wrote: "Most of the problems—weird story construction, stereotypical characters, bad jokes—that have bedeviled the show have been there from the very beginning, though I will certainly say they've gotten worse as the season has gone along and the show hasn't bothered to diversify its rhythms at all."

 In 2015, Rob Owen of the Pittsburgh Post-Gazette said what started out as "a modern Laverne & Shirley" attracted many young people to begin with, until they "realized it was a waste of their time."

 The show appeared on many critics' "Worst of The Year" lists throughout its run.

 Ratings

 The series premiere was watched by 19.4 million viewers after its lead-in, the first episode of Two and a Half Men without Charlie Sheen.
 This marked the highest rating for a fall premiere of a comedy series since Fall 2001.
 It scored a 7.1 rating in Adults 18–49.
 With DVR viewers included, the premiere rose to over 21.5 million viewers and an 8.1 in adults 18–49.
 The show has done well in ratings with college students and young males.

-Awards and nominations
+Accolades

 Syndication

-On June 20, 2012, it was announced that TBS had secured the cable syndication rights to the sitcom, which began airing on September 20, 2015.
-The series has also been cleared on CBS and Weigel owned affiliates in 35% of the United States.
+Reruns of 2 Broke Girls aired on TBS from 2015 to 2023.